ankitdeveloper7/Job-Application-Tracker/README.md

+# Title
+Job-application-tracker

-# Job-Application-Tracker
+# Description
-A full-stack application built with the MERN stack (MongoDB, Express, React, Node.js) to help users manage and track job applications.
+A full-stack MERN application (MongoDB, Express, React, Node.js) designed to help users organize, track, and manage their job applications effectively.

+# Motivation
+I am building this project to help college students track their job applications, ensuring they have a record of where they've applied.
+The application will also send reminders before interview times, helping users prepare and stay on schedule.
+By providing an organized platform, this project aims to assist users in managing their job search process and performance more effectively.

 # Features